Our board includes industry executives and professional alumni from across the nation who meet annually to discuss and develop NSE goals.

 Previous positions held by Mr. Jordheim include engineering positions at both a PWR and a BWR as well as being an SRO-Certified Operations Supervisor at a BWR.
 Mr. Jordheim also held positions in commercial development and sales with Siemens, where he served as a fuel contract bid proposal engineer and an engineering services proposal developer.
 Mr. Jordheim is a proud Oregon State University alumnus, graduating with a B.S. in Nuclear Engineering in 1987 and an M.S. in Nuclear Engineering in 1991.
 Mr. Jordheim also holds an MBA from Washington State University.

-Charles Keller is an industry consultant providing advice to utilities and non-utility customers in the evaluation of nuclear technology, decommissioning, and major projects.
+Charles Keller is a senior industry consultant providing advice to power and environmental companies in the evaluation of nuclear technology, decommissioning, and major projects.
 He has worked with clients in Asia, North America, the United Kingdom, Europe and the Middle East.
-Mr. Keller has spent time working in various utilities on field assignments.

-Mr. Keller obtained his B.S. in Nuclear Engineering from Oregon State University.
-He is an active ANS member and ANS Local Section Vice Chair in Colorado.
+Mr. Keller obtained his B.S. in Nuclear Engineering from Oregon State University and has been supporting the Industrial Advisory Board since 2014.